 Midway Church of Christ | Union County Florida | c.
-1910s
+1907

-Born in 1844, George Washington Thomas arrived just 8 months before Florida gained statehood.
-The frontier to which he was born had seen two Florida-Indian wars, English ownership, Spanish ownership, and invasion by U.S. troops in its last 50 years, but the second half of the 19th century would bring more changes than anyone could’ve ever imagined.
+Born in 1844, George Washington Thomas arrived just months before Florida gained statehood.
+The frontier in which he was born had seen two Florida-Indian wars, English ownership, Spanish ownership, and invasion by U.S. troops in its last 50 years, but the second half of the 19th century would bring more changes than anyone could’ve ever imagined.

 On May 21, 1864, George enlisted in Florida’s 1st Infantry, Company I at Lake Butler for the Confederate States of America.
 At the close of the war, he would return safely to his home in Union County, and in 1869, married Civility “Sylvia” Gaskins, whose father had succumbed to wounds he suffered in battle in 1864.
 Sadly, she would die 4 years later while giving birth to their second child.
 In 1874, he married Sarah Dowling, and 11 more children were added to George’s family.